 Eliminating the use of these (and these) will make for communication that everyone can understand.

 There’s no point in communicating if the message doesn’t stick.
 Creating memorable messages is a challenge, but it’s easier if you follow the 4Cs model:

 - Comprehension: Make sure your audience understands the main point through repetition, concision, and simplicity.

 - Connection: There has to be value for the audience or they won’t pay attention.
 It’s best if your message solves a problem or elicits some form of emotional response.

 - Credibility: The person conveying the message must be believable and have an air of authenticity.
 It’s often best to have someone with more qualifications share the message to help it stick.

-- Contagious: The message must be spread by your audience in order to develop clout.
-The more people read it, the more they’ll begin to adopt your message and connect with your business.
+- Contagiousness: The message must be spread by your audience in order to develop clout.
+The more people who read it, the more people will begin to adopt your message and connect with your business.

 A good PR messaging strategy will guide all your communications efforts.
 And these four tips are a straightforward way of building such a strategy.

 This post was originally published, in a slightly different format, on October 5, 2016.